Nfdo97/data-warehouse-project-using-sql/README.md

 # SQL-Based Data Warehouse Project

-Welcome to the SQL Based Data Warehouse Project! 🚀 This project demonstrates a complete data pipeline, from ingestion to analytics, following industry best practices in data engineering.
+Welcome to the **SQL Based Data Warehouse Project**! 🚀 This project demonstrates a complete data pipeline, from ingestion to analytics, following industry best practices in data engineering.

+---

-📌 **Project Overview**
+## 📌 **Project Overview**

 This project focuses on building a modern data warehouse using SQL Server to consolidate sales data for analytical reporting and decision-making.
 The key components include: